JMaltePetersen/JMP/README.md

 I'm serving voluntarily as Elternrat in the Campusschule Kielerstrasse and as Boardmember of the Kreiselternrat 21 both in Hamburg.

-# During this course I intend to develop:
+## During this course I intend to develop:

 - a new Website for the KER21,
-- creating a personal Artist Page.
+- a personal Artist Page.